 - Live Action Play Toys

 - That’s what I call them anyway.
 For example, you can buy MegaMan.EXE’s arm cannon sized for a small child and he can pretend he’s MegaMan busting viruses.
 That sort of thing.
 There are also pieces of merchandise that look like dress-up toys even though they have other functionality; for example, the headphones that also happen to look like the ear-thingies on Mega Man’s helmet.
 They might fall into this category as well.

 - Board Games

 - I guess this counts as a toy.
-There’s a Battle Network (“NT Warrior”) board game released in English and probably other languages.
+I’ve seen a Battle Network (“NT Warrior”) board game released in English and probably other languages.
 (I also recall seeing one in Japanese, but it’s probably a different thing.)
 And there’s now another board game based on the original series.
 And you know, even when you are not playing the actual game itself, you do get some nifty little figurines along with it...

 - Capsule Toys